Stripe

 }

-The following callout is for a recurring payment that does not require an initial payment.
+The following message is for a recurring payment that does not have an initial payment.

 {